 All finished reading Part 1?
 Did you like it?
 What?
-You we flabbergasted by its originality and the breathtakingly useful information contained within it?
-Awww, you’re just saying that!
+Were you amazed by its originality and the breathtakingly helpful information contained within it?
+Awww, you're just saying that!

-Moving on to the really cool stuff now.
-There were 3 components of LBaaS that we barely touched on in Part 1 – members, health monitors, and listeners.
+Moving on to the cool stuff now.
+There were three components of LBaaS that we barely touched on in Part 1 – members, health monitors, and listeners.

 "Member" is a fancy way to describe a server within a server pool.
 Follow these steps to add a new member to your server pool family:

-1. Navigate to the Hostwinds Cloud Portal if you’re not already there (See Part 1 for instructions as to how to navigate to this page).
+1. Navigate to the Hostwinds Cloud Portal if you're not already there (See Part 1 for instructions on navigating to this page).

 2. Click that green "Create" button at the top right of the page >>> Click the "Load Balancer" link at the very bottom of the menu that pops up.

-All you have to do to have a looksie at your members is:
+All you have to do to have a look-see at your members is: